dsc-courses/dsc10-2022-wi/syllabus.md

 - A00: MWF 1-1:50PM
 - B00: MWF 2-2:50PM

-For at least the first two weeks of the quarter, lectures will be held on Zoom (see the course homepage or the [Calendar](../calendar) for the link).
-Once campus resumes in-person instruction, both lectures will be held in **Center Hall 214 📍**.
+**As of January 31st**, you can attend lecture in two ways:
+- By attending in-person at **Center Hall 214**
+- By attending remotely via Zoom (see the course homepage or [Calendar](../Calendar) for the link)

 You can attend either lecture section, but if (physical) space fills up, priority will be given to students officially enrolled in that section.

 ### Discussion